solarwinds/nova/packages/bits/README.md

 ### Date pipe Safari issue

 Using date pipe, string should be provided according to ISO format.
 Otherwise, put Moment object instead to avoid error in Safari browser.
 Follow [this link](https://github.com/angular/angular/issues/17575) for more details.

-### Need help?

-Need help using Nui?

-Firstly, please go over our [FAQ](https://cp.solarwinds.com/display/NU/FAQ).
-We kindly ask that you not open Jira tickets for general support questions as we want to reserve Jira for bug reports and feature requests.

-The [SWI - Nova](https://bit.ly/2P2fsMM) channel on Teams is a much better place to ask questions.

 ### Found a bug?